No menu items!

 Visitors to Barra del Colorado can spot a variety of species.
 Alongside the green and scarlet macaws, birders may encounter hawks, falcons, and the unmistakable rainbow-billed toucan.

-The region’s waterways are home to herons of nearly every variety, including the tiger heron, green heron, great blue heron, tricolored heron, and yellow-crowned night heron.
-Anhingas, spoonbills, brown pelicans, cattle egrets, and snowy egrets are also commonly spotted.
+The region’s waterways are home (permanently or temporarily) to herons of nearly every variety, including the bare-throated tiger heron, green heron, great blue heron, tricolored heron, and yellow-crowned night heron.
+Anhingas, roseate spoonbills, brown pelicans, cattle egrets, and snowy egrets are also commonly spotted in the area.

-In particular, the green macaw is a critically endangered species due to habitat loss and illegal trafficking.
-These majestic birds are known for their size and unique plumage.
-These brilliantly colored birds are impossible to miss when flying.
-Barra del Colorado is the perfect place to spot them.
+In particular, the green macaw (Ara ambiguus) is a critically endangered species due to habitat loss and illegal trafficking.
+These majestic birds are known for their large size and vivid plumage.
+These brilliantly colored birds are impossible to miss in flight, and Barra del Colorado is one of the best places to observe them in the wild.

 Other unique species include: